-Before the crack of dawn my eyes opened effortlessly peering around the darkness for a sip of cold water to moisten my parched mouth and loosen my tongue which had dried up and gotten stuck to the palette.
+Before the crack of dawn, my eyes opened effortlessly peering around the darkness for a sip of cold water to moisten a parched throat and loosen my tongue which had dried up and gotten stuck to the palette.

-Mouth dryness in particular is a sign of low blood sugar and it doesn’t necessarily indicate towards diabetes because there are several other factors that contribute towards low glucose levels such as Gastroparesis or in this scenario – hypovolemic shock that made every organ function drop.
-Since I had been revived only a few hours earlier, we couldn’t expect it to be normal because the body required time to stabilize fully.
+Mouth dryness, in particular, is a sign of low blood sugar and it doesn’t necessarily indicate diabetes because several other factors contribute towards low glucose levels such as Gastroparesis or in this scenario – hypovolemic shock that made every organ function drop.
+Since I had been resuscitated only a few hours earlier, we couldn’t expect it to be normal because the body required time to stabilize fully.

 Much to my delight, the Zofran already kicked in so Zam Zam went down smoothly without any discomfort.

 A crisp breeze blew into the room ushering a new lease of life as the first streaks of blue light unfolded onto the skyline where a flock of birds glided along chirping their way through the cool air beautifying my view and intake at a world in which everything sounded completely anew.
 From the pleasing voices of loved ones to the seemingly simple sight of summer’s greenery outside, I marveled at the inner rhythm of feeling a life pulsate throughout my body.

 My wish has been fulfilled and I will seize the most from being alive